outdreamer/build-a-cure-1/docs/tasks/ideas.md

         - alignment between data set patterns and aggregation & weight patterns
         - networks infer the coefficients and matrix multiplication infers the values needed to produce the coefficient sets
           - you could start with a set of probable coefficients as determined by function patterns, and reduce them to the solution of those sets of equations to see if it can produce real data
+          - in a matrix, the coefficients act like data vectors, and the solutions are the coefficients:
+            - "what value of x, y, & z will make this coefficient data work together"
+          - in a network, the data is used to produce function coefficients
+            - "what coefficients of x, y, & z can make this data work together"

       - the main causal structure where existing prediction tools are useful is where the variables are all on different dependence paths/tree branches that dont tie back to the causal network except to contribute to the dependence variable (& other irrelevant variables to that function), or theyre on the same degree of causation (or the same layer) away from the dependent variable